mtumilowicz/scrum-notes/README.md

     * plus a plan for delivering the product Increment and realizing the Sprint Goal
     * makes visible all the work necessary to meet the Sprint Goal
 * includes at least one high priority process improvement from Retrospective
+    * remark: it has to be added to Spring Backlog not Product Backlog
 * only the Development Team can change it during a Sprint
 * Monitoring Sprint Progress
     * at least every Daily Scrum to project the likelihood of achieving the Sprint Goal